HealthyStockInformation about medications

 • Anti-diabetic properties.
 Xenical is the first weight loss medication to show a reduction in the risk of developing type 2 diabetes1.
 It also helps to improve glycemic control in individuals with type 2 diabetes.

 • Low potential for misuse.
 Not centrally acting.
-No dose dependent effect.

 • Low potential for drug interactions.